connery-io/faq-assistant/README.md

 **4. Configure the plugin**

 - Copy the JSON Key to the plugin configuration parameters when installin the plugin on the runner.

+### Install the plugin on Connery runner

+- Read how to install plugins on Connery runner in this guide: [Install plugin on the runner](https://docs.connery.io/docs/platform/quick-start/install-plugin-on-the-runner)
+- Configure all the configuration parameters for the plugin.

 ## Available actions